vyca2017/content/content/reference/platform/data-schema/directives.md

 ### Migrating the Value of a Scalar Field

 The *temporary directive `@migrationValue(value: String!)`* is used to migrate the value of a scalar field.
 When changing an optional field to a requried field, it's necessary to also use this directive.

-## Obtaining a schema file

-You can obtain the schema file for a Graphcool in the Schema view of the Console or by using the [get-graphql-schema tool](!alias-maiv5eekan).

-To create a new schema file from scratch, simply use your favorite text editor.